devgaganin/Save-Restricted-Content-Bot-V2/README.md

 ## Update: Nov 15 2024
 - fixed reset button to clear everything
-- topic group extraction fixed note : you are extracting from public group then you must use the group id instead of username use apps like `turbotel` or anyother to do get id and replace for ex suppose maine post link is
+- topic group extraction fixed note : if you are extracting from public group then you must use the group id instead of username use apps like `turbotel` or anyother to do get id and replace for ex suppose main post link is
 `https://t.me/username/12` or `https://t.me/username/6/12 (topic enabled group)
 ` then you have to change like below `https://t.me/c/1346789/12` or `https://t.me/c/1346789/6/12 (topic enabled group)`